gardener/landscapercli/docs/reference/landscaper-cli_targets_create_kubernetes-cluster.md

-      --disable-caller       disable the caller of logs (default true) --disable-stacktrace   disable the stacktrace of error logs (default true) --disable-timestamp    disable timestamp output (default true) -v, --verbosity int        number for the log level verbosity (default 1)
+      --disable-caller       disable the caller of logs (default true) --disable-stacktrace   disable the stacktrace of error logs (default true) --disable-timestamp    disable timestamp output (default true)
+      --name string          name of the target (required) -n, --namespace string     namespace of the target -o, --output-file string   file path for the resulting target yaml, leave empty for stdout -s, --secret string        name of the secret to store the target's content in (content will be stored in target spec directly, if empty)
+  -v, --verbosity int        number for the log level verbosity (default 1)
 ```